 In the event of an accident, damage assessment and repairs are to be carried out under the direction of the UNB.
 If the incident occurred as a result of negligence by the employee or designated driver, UNB may take measures against the employee/driver including but not limited to disciplinary action, recovery of costs etc.

-o,ppe, , treete
+Upper Nicola PERSONNEL

 Policy #: 20.
-Use of Band Vehicles
+Use of Ba and Vehicles

 Date Approved: Dates of Amendment:

 Cross Reference:

 20. Use of Band Vehicles

 The following conditions apply to band owned or leased vehicles: